 Section 4 permits expenditures from an endowment fund to the extent the institution determines that the expenditures are prudent after considering the factors listed in subsection (a).
-These factors emphasize the importance of keeping in mind the intent of the donor and the purposes of the institution and of the endowment fund, while also considering economic conditions.
+These factors emphasize the importance of keeping in mind the intent of the donor and the purposes of the institution and of the endowment fund, while also considering economic conditions as well as present and reasonably anticipated resources of the institution.
 As under UMIFA (1972), determinations under Section 4 do not depend on the characterization of assets as income or principal and are not limited to the amount of income and unrealized appreciation.
 The rule in Section 4 is permissive, however, and an institution may continue to make spending decisions under trust accounting principles if it prefers.